PapyrusVIP/isomer/docs/ARCHITECTURE.md

 LISTEN     0           128                  127.0.0.1:ipp                 0.0.0.0:*
 ```

-With tubular in the picture this output is not accurate any more. `tubectl bindings`
+With isomer in the picture this output is not accurate any more. `isomctl bindings`
 makes up for this shortcoming:

 ```
-$ sudo tubectl bindings tcp 127.0.0.1
+$ sudo isomctl bindings tcp 127.0.0.1
 Bindings:
  protocol       prefix port label
       tcp 127.0.0.1/32   80   foo